mikef-nl/azure-batch-rendering/plugins/blender/README.md

 ## BatchLabs
 BatchLabs is a tool to manage your Azure Batch accounts.
 The goal is to implement a great user experience that will help you debug, monitor and manage your pools, jobs and tasks.
 It also includes new features such as `Job and Pool Templates` with the aim to improve your Batch experience.
 BatchLabs is updated monthly with new features and bug fixes.
 You can download it for Windows, Mac OS, and Linux from the [BatchLabs website](https://azure.github.io/BatchLabs/).

-**Note: The BatchLabs official release doesn't yet support the features required to run the Blender plugin.** We will have an offical build out shortly, but until then please download and install [this custom build of BatchLabs](https://github.com/Azure/azure-batch-rendering/raw/master/plugins/blender/blender.client/build/BatchLabs-Setup-0.14.1.exe).
-You will be automatically prompted to upgrade to the official build when it has been released.

 ![](../images/blender/labs.png)

 ## Installing the plugin
 These steps will outline how to install and use the Blender plugin.

 #### 1. Install BatchLabs
 <!-- (Install the latest version of [BatchLabs])(https://azure.github.io/BatchLabs/). -->
 Install the custom build of BatchLabs `as outlined above`.